yugabyte/platform-go-client/docs/RunQueryFormData.md

 ### NewRunQueryFormData

-`func NewRunQueryFormData(dbName string, query string, tableType string, ) *RunQueryFormData`
+`func NewRunQueryFormData(dbName string, nodeName string, query string, tableType string, ) *RunQueryFormData`

 NewRunQueryFormData instantiates a new RunQueryFormData object This constructor will assign default values to properties that have it defined,